Student Resources

 Singapore is a melting pot of diverse cultures and religious traditions that embraces everyone.
 The most religiously diverse country in the world, Singapore is truly a city that recognizes and even celebrates multiculturalism.

 In addition, it is home to a thriving arts scene featuring a variety of concerts, festivals, theaters, exhibitions, and more for locals, students, and guests to enjoy.
-Singapore offers the ideal location for students to experience the diversity of many Asian cultures and many beautiful places to explore during your time studying abroad.
+Singapore offers the ideal location for students to experience the diversity of many Asian cultures and many beautiful places to explore during their time studying abroad.

 6. Singapore is a foodie’s paradise